 As caretaker of the cemetery, she was ordered to begin burying casualties, Men were detailed to help but one by one they slipped away, unable to bear the work.
 The statue depicts a weary Thorn leaning on a shovel as she rests from burying 91 casualties from the battle.

 Elizabeth gave birth to a daughter, Rose Meade, later that month.
 The child was never healthy, and died at the age of 14.
 Elizabeth always believed the stress of the battle and her work burying its victims affected her unborn daughter.

 Elizabeth’s husband returned safely after Appomattox, and the couple stayed at the cemetery until 1874.

-The monument was dedicated in 2002.
-It was created by sculptor Ron Tunison, who also created the bas relief on the Delaware State Monument, the Friend to Friend Masonic Memorial and the General Crawford monument at Gettysburg and the bas reliefs on the Irish Brigade monument at Antietam.
+Sculptor Ron Tunison created the monument.
+He also created the bas relief on the Delaware State Monument, the Friend to Friend Masonic Memorial and the General Crawford monument at Gettysburg, along with the bas reliefs on the Irish Brigade monument at Antietam.